Skip to main

 --recode-video mp4 \

-My aim is to download videos with a maximum resolution of 1080p, and only as mp4.
-I don't trust webm as long as it isn't a commonly shared file format.
+I wanna download videos with a maximum resolution of 1080p, and only as mp4.
+It would otherwise download webm, and I don’t trust webm as long as it isn’t a commonly shared file format.

-• --recode-video mp4 is used to tell it to please recode it to an mp4 when it isn't yet.
-When it already is an mp4, it will just skip the recoding.
+• --recode-video mp4 is used to tell it to recode the video to an mp4 when it isn’t an mp4.
+Although we configure mp4 above, it could download another format when it can’t find an mp4.

-The final part is to specify the URL of your playlist.
-Philipp explains this well in his post: you'll need to ensure that the playlist is set to unlisted instead of private, and that the videos are sorted from newest to oldest.
+The final part of this command is to specify the URL of your playlist.
+Philipp explains this well in his post: you’ll need to ensure that the playlist is set to unlisted instead of private, and that the videos are sorted from newest to oldest.

 Once you’ve set up the playlist, the script will go through it, check which videos haven’t yet been downloaded, and proceed to download them.
 Once the downloads (and maybe recoding) is complete, the file will be transferred to the Google Drive, and it’s all done.

-To get this running automatically, you'll want to set up a cronjob.
+To run this command automatically, you’ll want to set up a cronjob.
+The cronjob just runs a command at a specified time interval.
 You can edit your cronjobs using crontab -e, and paste in something like this:

 0 5,11,18,23 * * * sh /home/pi/yt-download.sh

-I also added an extra step where I created a shell script to run yt-dlp, just to keep things neat and tidy.
+I’m not calling this huge command inside the cronjob.
+I copied the yt-dlp command it into a shell script called yt-download.sh, and run this shell script in the cronjob.
 That way, if I need to change anything, I can just update the script instead of messing around with the crontab file.

 It’s so satisfying to see how pieces just work together.
 Like gears which fit perfectly into each other.
 It’s done, and we just used existing solutions.
 Not even had to write a single line of code.